YampX/api_messenger_openai/README.md

 3. Subscribe the app to your Facebook page and obtain the Verify Token.

 ### Setting Up ChatGPT
-1. Sign up for the OpenAI GPT-3 API and obtain your API key.
+1. Sign up for the OpenAI API and obtain your API key.
-2. Update config.js with your OpenAI GPT-3 API key.
+2. Update .env with your OpenAI API key.

 ### Deploying Webhook
 1. Deploy the webhook to a server or a cloud platform of your choice.